 First Nations - Rural Neighbours friendship initiative

-This CiRCLE M initiative is an effort to help close the gap between First Nations and their neighboring communities using churches in both First Nations and nearby towns as bridges for conversation and friendship building.
+This CiRCLE M initiative is an effort to help close the gap between First Nations and their neighboring communities using churches (on reserves and in neighbouring towns) as bridges for conversation and friendship building.

-Our project aims to stimulate this sort of friendship-building between other First Nations and their neighbouring communities to build understanding and cooperation in areas that may be of mutual benefit.
-We believe that in a spirit of caring and respect, churches can be one of the partners in that bridge-building since there is a relatively high level of church involvement in both rural and reserve communities (in spite of the residential schools history!).
+Our project aims to stimulate friendship-building, understanding and cooperation in areas that may be of mutual benefit.
+We believe that in a spirit of caring and respect, churches can be one of the 'bridge-building' partners since there is a relatively high level of church involvement in both rural and reserve communities.

-Our aim is simply to facilitate these conversations and provide support.
-We want to create initial opportunities for members of adjacent rural and reserve communities to get to know each other’s stories, recognize and talk to each other on the street and on the land, develop understanding and friendship, and perhaps eventually tackle some common community issues together (e.g. youth and elder needs, school and health care cooperation, resource monitoring, and so on—whatever matters to the folks involved).
+Our objective is simply to facilitate conversations and provide support so that members of rural and reserve communities can get to know each other’s stories, recognize and talk to each other on the street and on the land, develop understanding and friendship, and perhaps eventually tackle some common community issues together (e.g. youth and elder needs, school and health care cooperation, resource monitoring, and so on—whatever matters to the folks involved).

 If you would like more information, or to explore the possibility of involving your congregation and community in such an exciting conversation, please contact Colleen Rickard or Cam Harder at CiRCLe M: 306-966-7867; firstname.lastname@example.org or email@example.com.

 Read about CiRCLe M's work in Alberta: Building Bridges to Reconciliation 2013

 Read about churches and a First Nation working together in Saskatchewan. click here.

 Visit our "Links" page for a listing of resources for Aboriginal Peoples.